Mcleodz/AS91883-Digital-Science-2022/README.md

 # AS91883-Digital-Science-2022
-Program design for hospitality staff, programmed for Digital Science Standard AS91883.
+Program designed to allow hospitality staff to place orders on behalf of customers, add and remove items from the users' menu.

+This program is designed for NCEA's AS91883.